112 (band): Co-signing with Def Jam (2002–2006)

 In 2002, the group members, having matured both personally and professionally, came to the realization that a split with the Bad Boy label was necessary due to the lack of interest.
 In search of greater creative control, 112 left Bad Boy Records in February 2002 and signed with Def Jam in July on their Def Soul imprint, insisting that the breakup was amicable.
 They reiterated this no-hard-feelings attitude by going to Diddy's House to record their first album for Def Jam.
 Disagreements remained over ownership rights to the 112 catalog of songs, and their fourth album Hot & Wet, the Def Jam debut disc, was waylaid as a result, while negotiations ensued between Lyor Cohen of Def Jam and Bad Boy owner Combs.
-With both sides ultimately in agreement, Hot & Wet appeared in November 2003, with its title song breaking into Billboard's Hot 100 and the Rhythmic Top 40 that year.
+With both sides ultimately in agreement, Hot & Wet appeared in November 2003, with its title song breaking into Billboards Hot 100 and the Rhythmic Top 40 that year.
 In 2004, the album charted on the Billboard 200 and peaked at number 4 on the Top R&B/Hip-Hop Albums.
 The album, however, failed to make any noticeable impression on the charts.
 From the album, they released "Na, Na, Na", featuring dancehall legend Super Cat.

 Pleasure & Pain, the group's fifth album, was released in 2005, eventually reaching platinum status and featuring the popular single "U Already Know".
 The album is their first to come with a parental advisory sticker, reportedly caused by a rap from Three 6 Mafia, though a few songs on the album also contain profanity.
 Shortly after the release of the album, though, and amidst rumors of issues regarding money, the members separated to pursue solo careers and were subsequently dropped by Def Jam.